 - Tires: Kenda K-152 700 x 25C

 Polygon Strattos S4 doesn’t try to be a bike that it’s not.
-Instead, it’s a simple rim brake road bike for a good price.
+Instead, it’s a simple rim-brake road bike at a reasonable price.
 Surprisingly, it has a carbon fork to absorb vibrations better than steel or aluminum forks.

 Thanks to the included mounts, you can equip it with panniers, racks, and additional accessories, making it a bike touring machine.

-The 2024 model of Strattos S4 differs from the S3 model in the frame color and components, but they are comparable.
+The 2025 Strattos S4 differs from the S3 in frame color and components, but they are otherwise comparable.
 The S3 was slightly lighter and had a worse groupset.

 I recommend checking out other models from the Strattos line if you are willing to expand your budget.
 It ranges from (S2 to S8).
 The higher-end models have better components and are lighter.